lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 A sign with [[The Hall of Great Valour]] hangs outside.

 Inside the guild, the setup like a tavern.
 Behind the bar is an older man, with a scar across his face.
 A man, dressed in black dragon leather armour is talking to him.
-They seem to agreeing
+They seem to agree on something, and he walks away holding pieces of paper.
 # Loot: